Step 13. Specify Guest Processing Settings

 For more information on the guest interaction proxy, requirements and limitations for it, see Guest Interaction Proxy.

 - From the Guest OS credentials list, select a user account that will be used to connect to guest OSes and that has enough permissions.
 For more information on the permissions and requirements for the user account, see Permissions for Guest Processing.

 [For Microsoft Windows VMs] Veeam Backup & Replication will also use this account to deploy the non-persistent runtime components or use (if necessary, deploy) persistent agent.
 For more information on guest agent and non-persistent components, see Non-Persistent Runtime Components and Persistent Agent Components.

 [For Linux VMs] If you installed persistent agent components for VMs running Linux or Unix operating systems, select Use management agent credentials from the list.
 For more information, see Persistent Agent Components.

 If you have not set up credentials beforehand, click the Manage accounts link or click the Add button to add credentials.
 For more information on adding credentials, see the Credentials Manager section.

 If you plan to use Kerberos authentication, check limitations and requirements listed in the Guest Processing section.

-- To specify other credentials for individual VMs, click Credentials.
-Then select the necessary VM and set user credentials for it.
+- To specify credentials for individual workloads, click Credentials.
+Then select the necessary workload and set user credentials for it.

 - To check whether Veeam Backup & Replication can connect to VMs using the specified guest OS credentials and can deploy the non-persistent runtime components or connect to persistent agent components on the guest OSes, click Test Now.